chickendrop89/mtk-log-util/README.md

 ```

 ## Basic Examples
-Extracting PStore memory region.
+Extracting `pstore` memory region.
 Will work only if DRAM was not cleared (eg. after panic)
 ```shell
 python logutil.py pstore
 ```

-Extracting preloader/tee/lk logs.
+Extracting `preloader`/`tee`/`lk` logs.
 Will work only if the partition exists
 ```shell
 python logutil.py expdb
 ```

+## Notes
+This script does not take `pstore` compression into account,
+and might result in the first half of the data being corrupted if enabled.